AFTEA is a public charity professional organization

 Article I- Contributions and Fees

-Section 1 New professional full members of this association shall pay a membership fee of $50.00 and an annual membership renewal due thereafter in their respective jurisdictions whenever necessary.
+Section 1 Professional fellow members of this association shall pay a membership fee of $50.00 and an annual membership renewal due thereafter in their respective jurisdictions whenever necessary.

-Section 2 New professional associate members of this association shall pay a membership fee of $50.00 and an annual membership renewal due thereafter in their respective jurisdictions whenever necessary.
+Section 2 Professional associate, and consociate members of this association shall pay a membership fee of $50.00 and an annual membership renewal due thereafter in their respective jurisdictions whenever necessary.

-Section 3 New professional affiliate members of this association shall pay a membership fee of $100.00 and an annual membership renewal due thereafter in their respective jurisdictions whenever necessary.
+Section 3 Professional affiliate members of this association shall pay a membership fee of $100.00 and an annual membership renewal due thereafter in their respective jurisdictions whenever necessary.

-Section 4 All bonafide professional members shall pay an annual membership renewal due of $20.00 to maintain bonafide professional membership status of the association.
-The Executive Board have the right to waived, increase or decrease such annual dues.
+Section 4 Bona fide professional members shall pay an annual membership renewal due of $25.00 to maintain bona fide and active professional membership status of the association.
+The Executive Board has the right to waive, increase, or decrease such annual dues.

-Section 5 The membership fees and annual membership renewal dues shall be used for the general operating expenses of the association as determined by the executive board.
+Section 5 Membership fees and annual membership renewal dues shall be used for the general operating expenses of the association as determined by the executive board.

-Section 6 The annual membership renewal dues must be collected beginning every first month of the fiscal year.
+Section 6 Membership renewal dues must be collected every first month of the fiscal year.

 Article II-Elections

-Section 1 There shall be an Election Committee headed a Chairman and two members appointed by the Executive Board, one month prior to the election of officers and academic coordinators, in order to conduct and oversee election rules and procedures.
-The ABEL Coordinator is the co-chairman of the Election Committee.
+Section 1 Election Related Activity Committee, headed by a Director and two members or anyone appointed by the Executive Board, shall conduct and oversee election rules and procedures.

-Section 2 All bonafide professional members of the association shall have the right to vote in elections conducted as hereinafter provided for.
-They must pay the annual due of the current election year one month prior to the conduct of the election.
+Section 2 Bona fide and active professional members of the association shall have the right to vote in elections conducted as hereinafter provided for.
+They must pay the annual dues of the current election year one month before the conduct of the election.

-Section 4 Election of AFTEA New York shall be held every eleventh or twelfth month of an odd year.
+Section 5 Election of the AFTEA Executive Board of New York shall be held every eleventh or twelfth month of an odd year.

-Section 5 Election results of each chapter organization created shall be submitted to the executive board of New York within one-month following the election.
+Section 6 Election results of each chapter organization created shall be submitted to the executive board of New York within one month following the election.

-Section 6 Election of each chapter organization shall be held every eleventh or twelfth month of an even year.
+Section 7 Election of each chapter organization shall be held every eleventh or twelfth month of an even year.
+The Chairman of the Executive Board of New York or its designee shall administer the Oath of Office for the officers of each chapter organization’s executive boards.
+Otherwise, the officers are invalid.

 Article III-Duties and Responsibilities

-Section 1 The President of the Association shall be the Chairman of the Executive Board and an ex-officio member of all standing committees.
-He shall call upon all meetings of the Executive Board, suggest projects, policies and plans of work for all standing committees, and shall be held responsible for the progress and work of the association.
+Section 1 The President of the Association shall be the Chairman of the Executive Board and an ex officio member of all standing committees.
+He shall call upon all meetings of the Executive Board, suggest projects, policies, and plans of work for all standing committees, and shall be held responsible for the progress and work of the association.
 The Chairman, by and with the consent of the Executive Board, shall appoint the chairpersons of all ad hoc and special committees.
-He/she shall preside at all special and regular meeting of the association and shall perform all other duties that properly fall upon him as a presiding officer.
+He/she shall preside at all special and regular meetings of the association and shall perform all other duties that properly fall upon him as a presiding officer.

 Section 2 The Executive Vice President shall have charge of internal affairs and shall preside in the absence of the President and shall perform any other duties that shall be incumbent on him/her or any other duties delegated to him/her by the chairman.
 The Executive Vice President shall automatically be the chairperson of the Legislative Committee.